 2. Socks (free) or Mini Erasers

-I personally was going to use old socks for my students whiteboard erasers, but somebody purchased these mini erasers for me and I love them.
-They are magnetic as well so the students love to stick them to their desk legs when they weren’t using them.
+I personally was going to use old socks for my students whiteboard erasers, but somebody purchased these mini erasers for me from my classroom wishlist and I love them.
+They are magnetic as well so the students love to stick them to their desk legs when they aren’t using them.

 If you want to go to the free route, a sock is great because students can store their dry erase marker inside of it when they’re not using it.
 Just simply include one “sock” on the students’ supply list and you’re done!